Subscribe for Real-World Readiness

 1. Heat Sources

-How are you going to heat your house and keep everyone warm without electricity?
+How are you gonna keep your family warm without electricity?
 Having a heat source is, therefore, an excellent preparedness measure.
 If you have a fireplace, buying fire logs and fire starters is a great place to start.

 Also, consider stacking firewood on your front porch or backyard for easy access if you live in a homestead.
 Moreover, you can also make backup fire starters with pine cones around your homestead and paraffin.